heclak/community-a4e-c/README.md

 - **Flight Model:**
 - **Systems:**
 - **Missions:**
-  - Changed a few liveries in the mission set to better reflect available livery sets.
+  - Changed a few liveries in the included mission sets to better reflect available livery sets.
 - **Liveries:**
   - Unmarked and Community A-4E liveries are now available to a wider selection of countries.
   - Updated USN VC-1 Challengers.